Pre-Physician Assistant Studies program

 Most PA programs participate in the centralized application system "CASPA", where you can submit most or all of your applications.

-• The admission "cycle" generally starts in late April, and applicants should try to submit their applications as soon as possible after that (consult each programs' website to learn their application deadline).
+- The admission "cycle" generally starts in late April.
+Applicants should submit their applications as soon as possible after that (consult each programs' website to learn their application deadline).

-Beginning with the 2023-2024 application cycle, UWL's PA Studies program will no longer require the GRE exam.
+UWL's PA Studies program no longer requires the GRE exam.

-To learn about the various programs where you might apply, the PAEA program directory is a good place to start.
-Always then consult the individual programs' websites for the most accurate and up to date info.
+The PAEA program directory is a good place to start to learn about various programs.
+Always consult the specific program websites for the most accurate information.

 Assuming you apply in late spring or early summer, you wouldn't start PA classes until at least a year later (assuming you are admitted to a program).